Will Automobilia car show happen on July 8 downtown?

 Frasier with the Old Town Association board says one issue is the closing of Washington as early as 7 a.m.
 Blick said on Tuesday the car show people are willing to keep access open off Washington until one or later in the afternoon so people can access the farmers market just off Washington.

-One other city council member agrees there is still time to compromise for the event that brings thousands downtown each year.
+One other member agrees there is still time to compromise for the event that brings thousands downtown each year.

 Meanwhile, Blick says he continues to work to better the event and keep business owners happy.
 He says some business owners love the event because of the extra foot traffic.
 He also says they have hired private security and fire officials to keep the event safe.